-The Group's tobacco business has the third largest sales volume in the world (excluding China National Tobacco Corporation), operates in at least 70 countries and territories, and sells products in at least 130 countries and territories.
-The Group's portfolio includes 3 of the top 10 selling global brands.
+The Group's tobacco business has the third largest sales volume in the world (excluding China National Tobacco Corporation), sells products in at least 130 countries and territories.
+The Group's portfolio includes 3(Note 1) of the top 10 selling global brands of combustibles (Note 2).